jblopen/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/device_manager.md

 \endcond
   - Rebuild the libraries and application.

+## Registering Suspend and Resume Hook for Low Power Mode {#REGISTER_SUSPEND_RESUME_HOOK_LPM}

+During low power mode, the DM R5 will suspend its sciclient services, stop the scheduler, turn off the main domain and go to WFI for power saving.
+If the application that is running along with DM requires something to be saved before going to low power mode and needs to be restored during resume, it can use the *Sciclient_initLPMSusResHook* function to register suspend and resume hooks.
+One suspend hook and one resume hook can be passed to this function.
+These hooks will get invoked during low power mode entry and exit.

 ## Disabling Low Power Mode {#DISABLE_LPM}

 During low power mode, DDR is kept in self refresh, which means DM R5 cannot run from DDR.
 As a result, DM R5 run from the TCM memory instead.
 However, if users want to use the TCM memory for a user application, low power mode can be disabled, and then the TCM memory will be available for the user application.
 To do so, follow the steps below: